vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 Therefore, you can launch the next Instance on the same Host no earlier than ~1,5 hours after you terminated the previous one.
 That doesn't seem very pleasant in the first couple of weeks, but you will get used to it. 😄

-And again: you can release the "mac1.metal" Dedicated Host not earlier than 24 hours after it was allocated.
+And again: you can release the "mac1.metal" Dedicated Host no earlier than 24 hours after it was allocated.
 So plan your tests wisely.

 {{<attention>}}
 If the lease time of a host is more than 24 hours, you don’t need to wait for the scrubbing process to finish to release that host.